spiceai/docs/spiceaidocs/docs/reference/spicepod/models.md

 ### `from`

-The `from` field specifies both the source of the model, and the unique identifier of the model (relative to the source).
+The `from` field specifies both the source of the model (e.g Huggingface, or a local file), and the unique identifier of the model (relative to the source).
 The `from` value expects the following format

 ```yaml
 - from: <model_source>/<model id>
 ```

-### Model Source
+#### Model Source

 The `<model_source>` prefix of the `from` field indicates where the model is sourced from: